CLIMAAX/crabook/crabook/resources/software.md

 - matplotlib, cartopy, contextily
 - plotly

-We recommend the conda package manager for setting up a Python environment.
+### Environments and package management

+We provide `environment.yml` files for the conda package manager to simplify the creation of a suitable Python environment for our workflows.
+Packages in our environment files are exclusively retrieved from the [conda-forge](https://conda-forge.org) channel.
+We therefore recommend to use the [miniforge](https://conda-forge.org/download/) conda installer, but other conda installers, e.g. [miniconda](https://docs.anaconda.com/miniconda/) work too.

 ## Jupyter